1985 Hall of Fame Classic: Game summary

 Mark Ingram, Sr caught a touchdown pass from Dave Yarema to give the Spartans a 7–0 lead with 2:03 left in the first half.
 Todd Rampley responded early in the second half on a touchdown plunge with 11:14 left in the 3rd.
 Ingram scored his second touchdown on a 27-yard pass from Yarema to make it 14–7 with 4:41 in the quarter.
 Georgia Tech narrowed the lead on a field foal by David Bell with 7:08 left in the game.
 However, a fumble by the Spartans was recovered by the Yellow Jackets at the 42 with five minutes remaining, giving them the ball in Michigan State territory.
 Six plays later, Malcolm King scored on a 5-yard touchdown run with 1:50 left to give Georgia Tech a 17–14 lead, which proved to be victory after Michigan State failed to get in range for the tie.
 Malcolm King rushed for 122 yards on 16 carries.
 Mark Ingram, Sr caught 3 passes for 70 yards for the Spartans.

 Aftermath

-Georgia Tech did not reach another bowl until 1991.
-Michigan State reached the Rose Bowl in 1988.
+Georgia Tech did not reach another bowl until 1990.
+Michigan State reached the Rose Bowl in 1987.

-The following year, the National Football Foundation and College Hall of Fame decided to relocate the game to Tampa, FL, beginning the Hall of Fame Bowl (now the Outback for sponsorship reasons).
+The following year, the National Football Foundation and College Hall of Fame decided to relocate the game to Tampa, FL, beginning the Hall of Fame Bowl (later renamed the Outback Bowl and currently known as the Reliaquest Bowl).
 The game in Birmingham, AL remained, though renamed as the All-American Bowl.